ros2/design/articles/141_remapping.md

 Topics, parameters, and services are identified by [Names](http://wiki.ros.org/Names).
 Names are hard coded in ROS nodes.
 Remapping is what allows names to be changed at runtime.
-Without remapping nodes would have to be modified and rebuilt for every application.
+Without remapping a node would have to be modified and rebuilt for every application.
 **Remapping rules** are the instructions given to a node to change the names it uses.

 ### Structure of a Name